apiel/isomor/README.md

 Those 2 examples has been build with React but since an api module is created those could be easily used as well with Vuejs, Angular or...

+> **Note:** if you are using this library with react-create-app you might need to setup a server proxy in package.json `"proxy": "http://127.0.0.1:3005",`

 ## Advanced guides

 -   [Server](Docs/Server.md)